New Zealand Festival of the Arts: Organisation

 Guests at a lunch for key people involved in the 2020 New Zealand Festival of the Arts.
 (Government House, Wellington, 2 March 2020).
 Left to right: Horomona Horo, Lemi Ponifasio, Greg Cohen, Sir David Gascoigne, Dame Patsy Reddy, Laurie Anderson, Eyvind Kang, Shahzad Ismaily and Reubin Kodheli.

 The New Zealand Festival is a charitable trust with a board of trustees and is funded by a number of public and private organisations.
 These include Creative New Zealand and the Wellington City Council.
 There are a core staff on a salary and numbers increase in preparation for their events.

 Tāwhiri

-In 2014 there was a re-organisation and re-branding of an umbrella organisation to Tāwhiri: Festivals and Experiences.
-Tāwhiri core staff organise and programme the New Zealand Festival of Arts, and also the Wellington Jazz Festival, Lexus Song Quest (formerly the Mobil Song Quest), and Second Unit.
+In 2018 there was a re-organisation and re-branding of the organisation to Tāwhiri: Festivals and Experiences.
+Tāwhiri core staff organise and programme the Aotearoa New Zealand Festival of Arts, and also the Wellington Jazz Festival, Kiri Te Kanawa Song Quest (formerly the Mobil Song Quest and Lexus Song Quest).
+The organisation also produces other events from time to time including Second Unit. and, in partnership with Wellington City Council, Te Hui Ahurei Reo Māori, a Māori language festival in 2022 as part of the commemorations of the 50th anniversary of the presentation of the Māori language petition to Parliament.

-In 2020 the arts festival diverged in its artistic choices by using three curators for programming the three weeks.
-These people were Lemi Ponifasio, Laurie Anderson and Bret McKenzie.
+In 2020 Tāwhiri invited three artists to curate the programme.
+These Guest Curators were Lemi Ponifasio, Laurie Anderson and Bret McKenzie.

-Mere Boynton was appointed late in 2019 in 2022 the arts festival had half the content Māori and Indigenous works.
-Boynton was also instrumental in establishing Te Hui Ahurei Reo Māori an annual Māori language festival that started n 2022 as part of the commemorations of the 50th anniversary of the presentation of the Māori language petition to Parliament.
+Mere Boynton was appointed as Director Ngā Toi Māori in 2019, joining Creative Director Marnie Karmelita.
+Between them they programmed the 2022 and 2024 Aotearoa New Zealand Festival of the Arts and Wellington Jazz Festival.

+Current Festival Co-Directors Tama Waipara MNZM and Dolina Wehipeihana were appointed in 2024, curating the 2026 Aotearoa New Zealand Festival of the Arts, the Festival's 40th year, along with the Wellington Jazz Festival.

+In 2026, Tāwhiri opened a flexible mid-sized theatre venue, the Tāwhiri Warehouse, in Newtown.